 4. There are more MySQL projects than before.

-A MySQL Architect at Oracle said in his blog that Oracle has new teams working on special projects for MySQL.
-There are groups working on the clustering software, manageability, database algorithm optimization, replication and scalability.
+There are groups working on the clustering software, manageability, database algorithm optimization, replication, and scalability.